gt4cap/extraction/howtodias.md

 ('s2', '2B', 3392) 2020-10-02 10:47:59 2021-12-30 10:33:39
 ```

-At the current stage, all Sentinel-2 L2A is available, but only a subset of Sentinel-1 CARD-BS and CARD-COH6, since no [specific order](#ordering-s1-card-data) have been made (the available scenes are "spill over" for other actions run on CREODIAS).
+Currently, all Sentinel-2 L2A is directly available in the CDSE catalog, but only a subset of Sentinel-1 CARD-BS and CARD-COH6, since no [specific order](#ordering-s1-card-data) have been made (the available scenes are "spill over" for other actions run on CDSE).

 ### Check which UTM projections are in the CARD data sets